Brazilian/Cedar Mid-Depth SJ is Born

 The five piece neck has been glued together and the tuner holes drilled into the headplate.

-The structural integrity of the five piece neck makes it more determined and anchored.
+The structural integrity of the five piece neck is a staple in Bill's builds.

 Bill's custom linings in this Brazilian build, are just one of the offerings that set him apart from other luthiers.